Multi-Function Router Base

 This list is not intended to be comprehensive!
 These are routers that we have specifically tested for compatibility and have listed their appropriate rod size for your convenience.
 If your router is not on this list, you can determine in a few minutes if the Multi-Function Router Base is compatible.

-If the answer to all three questions is yes, the Multi-Function Router Base will fit your router.
+If the answer to all three questions is YES, the Clamp-N-Guide Router Adapter will fit your router.

 Measuring the hole size: The surest way to get the correct-sized guide rods is to measure the guide rods that came with your router.
 If your router has guide rod holes, but did not come with guide rods, you can measure the holes with drill bits.
 Find the drill bit that will freely pass through the guide rod holes without binding.
 Order the guide rod size that is equal to or slightly smaller than the drill bit.